 Some of the papers presented at the annual meeting are published in the American Economic Association Papers and Proceedings.
 The President-elect includes at least three contributed sessions (12 papers) from among those submitted in response to this Call for Sessions and Papers.

 - All submitted papers, whether individual or part of a session, must have at least one author who is a member of the AEA.
 The Association discourages multiple proposals from the same person, and under no circumstances should the same person submit more than two proposals.

 - Submit complete information; no changes are accepted until a decision is made about inclusion in the program (usually in July).
 Do not send a complete paper until selections are made.
 Abstracts should be 300 words or less.

-- Proposals for complete sessions have historically had a higher probability of inclusion (35-40%) than papers submitted individually.
-Use EconHarmony* to form integrated complete sessions consisting of 3-4 papers before the session organizer submits the proposal.
+- Proposals for complete sessions have historically had a higher probability of inclusion (35–40%) than papers submitted individually (10–15%).
+Individual paper contributors are strongly encouraged to use the AEA's Econ-Harmony website to form integrated sessions.
+Proposals for a complete session should be submitted only by the session organizer.
+Sessions normally contain three or four papers.

 February 1, 2019 - April 15, 2019 -- EconHarmony (now open)